onestardao/WFGY/Polaris/experiments/README.md

 If a task can be organized into a more stable structure, the model may not need to reread an entire library every time.
 It may only need to read a clearer task map.

-So Polaris is not saying that GPUs are unimportant.
+So Polaris Protocol is not saying that GPUs are unimportant.

 It is saying: